She put my name on it #SoIKnowItsReal. Tomorrow’s the big day! Opening night! Check www.mainedramapro.com for ticket info. Hope to see you there!

 Next year, I will be joining a group of talented women and telling the stories of our bodies: the good, the bad, and everything in between!
 Portrayed through monologues, skits, and spoken word, Point…Blank…Period! will give insight to a topic that is often unspoken or told in whispers.

-Presently, we are planning to showcase in the 2014 Capital Fringe Festival.
+With that said, I am super excited to announce that we have been accepted to showcase in the 2014 Capital Fringe Festival.
 With any new show, it takes funding.
 Securing funds can sometimes be a daunting task for independent artists and producers, however, I firmly believe that we can raise the necessary funds to make this production a success.
-Currently, we need to raise $5000 by February 1, 2014, for production and administrative costs.
+Currently, we need to raise $5000 by March 22, 2014, for production and administrative costs.
 We want this show to be a huge success, but we can’t do it without you.
 Will you help us reach our goal?

 How can you help?
 It’s pretty simple: